There’s a content marketing lesson packaged in the famous Christmas Story movie. Perhaps you’ve seen it?

-Did you catch the content marketing lesson during The Christmas Story marathon on TBS this holiday?
 Since 1983, we’ve been drinking up the Ovaltine content marketing story on The Christmas Story.
-Ovaltine almost pulled off the perfect execution of using storytelling to generate awareness, engagement and generating a sale with Ralph!
+Ovaltine almost pulled off the perfect execution of using storytelling to generate awareness, engagement, and generating a sale with Ralph!

-It’s critical for brands to understand the power of storytelling to reach and involve customers so they will “buy stuff”.
-It may take a little longer to take this storytelling route, than a direct-respond email or telemarketing.
+Brands must understand the power of storytelling to reach and involve customers so they will “buy stuff.”
+It may take a little longer to take this storytelling route than a direct-respond email or telemarketing.
 However, it’s a necessary approach since many customers need to be wooed this way!

 3 Parts To Good Content Marketing Storytelling

 The Ovaltine scene in The Christmas Story breaks the need to tell a story with your content down nicely.

 Like many of the 1940’s and 1950’s brands, Ovaltine used radio shows to connect with their audience of buyers (i.e., moms) and influencers (i.e., kids).
 As presented in The Christmas Story, Ralph was a captive audience member each week.
 Since there was no television, Facebook or PS3 in 1940, so Ralph’s entertainment was centered on the Annie radio show.

 Ovaltine used its storytelling ability to insinuate their weekly chocolatey message into their listeners’ lives and minds.
 This approach helped to build their brand awareness.

 2. Tell an engaging story to build a great relationship